VERITAS-Observatory/V2DL3/README.md

           is then the resulting fits file name.
       2) File list mode
           When using the option --runlist, the path to a stage6 runlist should be used.
-          The <output> is then the directory to which the fits while will be saved to.
+          The <output> is then the directory to which the fits files will be saved to.

   Note: One one mode can be used at a time.